fbpx

 How To File a Camp Lejeune Lawsuit

-If you are eligible to file a Camp Lejeune lawsuit, follow these steps to file lawsuit:
+If you are eligible to file a Camp Lejeune lawsuit, follow these steps to file a lawsuit:

 1. File a Veterans Affairs (VA) Claim

-First, you must file a disability claim with VA by doing one of the following:
+First, you must file a disability claim with the VA by doing one of the following:

 2. Wait for the VA’s Decision

 As of November 2022, the VA takes an average of 104.8 days to complete a claim.
 However, there’s a chance the VA might reject your claim.
-To prepare for that, start looking for lawyers who accept Camp Lejeune water contamination cases as soon as possible.
+To prepare, start looking for lawyers who accept Camp Lejeune water contamination cases as soon as possible.

 3. File a Lawsuit if the VA Rejects Your Claim

 If you are rejected by the VA, work with your lawyer to file a lawsuit.
 Pick a lawyer with solid client reviews and ample relevant experience.
-If you’re unsure whether a lawyer is a good fit, schedule a free consultation.
+Schedule a free consultation if you’re unsure whether a lawyer is a good fit.

 Frequently Asked Questions